Crypto comparison · Updated May 24, 2026

 Wire, Paxum, USDT-TRC20, Capitalist

-Best for: LATAM publisher monetization (you are a publisher, not an advertiser); Brazilian-market buyers
+Best for: LATAM publisher monetization (you are the publisher, not the advertiser); Brazilian-market buyers running PT-BR creative

-Not for: Tier-1-only EU/US advertisers — use Adsterra, PropellerAds, or adsy.tech
+Not for: Tier-1-only EU and US advertisers — use Adsterra, PropellerAds, or adsy.tech instead

-Monetag has the largest publisher-side blog footprint of any network in this category (207 publisher-monetization pages, against PropellerAds 41 and Adsterra 109).
-Their PT-BR localisation is excellent.
-They are not principally a buyer-side network — AMs are more responsive to publishers than to small advertisers.
+Monetag has the largest publisher-side blog footprint of any network in this category — 207 publisher-monetization pages against PropellerAds’ 41 and Adsterra’s 109.
+The PT-BR localisation is excellent.
+They are not principally a buyer-side network.
+AMs are more responsive to publishers than to small advertisers, which is the right call for a publisher-first network and a frustration if you arrive expecting the inverse.

 What I didn't include, and why